danishprakash/danishpraka.sh/pages/posts/build-oci-image-from-scratch.md

 $ tar --remove-files -czvf layer.tar.gz hello
 ```

 We then create an gzip compressed tar archive of the binary.
 This constitues our first and only layer.
-Note the `--remove-files` flag that ensures files that are being created an archive of, are removed so that we don't end up having a bunch of unwanted files in our directory.

 #### content addressability
-In order to allow for efficiency and integrity, OCI requires certain components in the OCI image to be identified based on their content i.e. you can identify data based on their content rather than its location (filepath, etc).
+In order to allow for efficiency and integrity, OCI requires components in the OCI image to be identified based on their content i.e. you can identify data based on their content rather than its location (filepath, etc).
 To achive this in the case of an OCI image, a unique identifier (generally a cryptographic hash) is used as the filename.
 This is known as _content addressability_.

 We'll use sha256 as the algorithm to generate the identifiers for the various components in this post.
 Let's make our layer archive content addressable:
 ```